Alamodome: The Spring League

-XFL
+XFL/UFL

 The XFL announced that the San Antonio Brahmas would play at the Alamodome for the 2023 season on July 28, 2022.
-The Brahmas opened the season on February 19, 2023 in a 18-15 loss against the St. Louis Battlehawks in front of a crowd of 24,245.
+The Brahmas opened the season on February 19, 2023, in an 18–15 loss against the St. Louis Battlehawks in front of a crowd of 24,245.

-The Alamodome will host the inaugural XFL championship game on May 13, 2023 at 7:00 P.M.
-The game will feature the division champions and be broadcast on ABC.
+The Alamodome hosted the inaugural XFL championship game on May 13, 2023.
 San Antonio was chosen to host because of its history of large events at the Alamodome.

 College basketball

-The NCAA Final Four was first hosted at the Alamodome in 1998, Kentucky won the tournament.
+The NCAA Final Four was first hosted at the Alamodome in 1998; Kentucky won the tournament.
 Then in 2004, it hosted when Connecticut defeated Georgia Tech in the championship game.
 It again hosted in 2008, with Kansas defeating Memphis.
-The Final Four returned in 2018; this time, the event used the current "center court" configuration mandated by the NCAA, where the game is played on an elevated court and all seating is utilized, allowing a crowd of over 70,000.
-The Final Four will be hosted again in 2025.
+The Final Four returned in 2018 with Villanova defeating Michigan; this time, the event used the current "center court" configuration mandated by the NCAA, where the game is played on an elevated court and all seating is utilized, allowing a crowd of over 70,000.
+The Final Four returned to the Alamodome in 2025, with Florida defeating Houston.

 The Alamodome has also hosted the Women's Final Four in 2002, 2010, and 2021 (will be hosted again in 2029), as well as the 2011 NCAA women's volleyball Final Four.